 We identified one prior publicly available, UK-based cost-effectiveness analysis of treatment for hATTR amyloidosis (called transthyretin familial polyneuropathy at the time), from the University of York Evidence Review Group assessment of a manufacturer submission for tafamidis.
-While our current model is similar in structure to this earlier one, there are several important differences, including in the treatments and populations analyzed, with the V30M mutation predominant in the tafamidis analysis.
+While our current model is similar in structure to this earlier one, there are several important differences, including the treatments and populations analyzed, with the V30M mutation predominant in the tafamidis analysis.
 Unlike the earlier model, our current analysis accounts for NT-proBNP, excludes the option of liver transplantation, and allows for regression to earlier FAP stage (as well as progression to later stages) and for changes in patients' utility within FAP stage (rather than only between stages).
-Estimates of mean QALYs from supportive care were similar in the two models (2.92 in the York base case and 2.49 and 2.80 in our base case for patisiran and inotersen, respectively).
+Estimates of mean QALYs from BSC were similar in the two models (2.92 in the York base case and 3.11 and 3.86 in our base case for patisiran and inotersen, respectively).
 We did not directly compare the other results from this analysis to those from ours, given the differences in treatments evaluated, and in costs and other inputs between the US and UK settings.

-4.4 Summary and Comment
+4.5 Summary and Comment

-The model produced results suggesting gains in costs and health outcomes from the new treatments for hATTR amyloidosis.
+The two models produced results suggesting improved quality-adjusted life years accompanied by increased costs from the new treatments for hATTR amyloidosis.
 We also found that the choice of the modified societal perspective, with its inclusion of productivity costs and losses, increased the total incremental costs for new treatments, and therefore increased cost-effectiveness ratios slightly.
 In all four of the base cases, the incremental cost-effectiveness ratios were beyond levels normally considered good value for money.
-Given the high additional treatment cost, new treatments will need to be accompanied by extremely large corresponding QALY benefits in order to obtain incremental cost-effectiveness ratios below standard thresholds.
+Given the high additional treatment cost (i.e., \$345,000 each year in drug costs alone), new treatments will need to be accompanied by extremely large corresponding QALY benefits in order to obtain incremental cost-effectiveness ratios below standard thresholds.

 The tornado plots provide evidence that the biggest driver of the value of new treatment appears to be the treatment's cost.
-Because the disease has profound quality of life impacts, quality of life utility assumptions do appear to impact the results, according to the scenario analysis results.
+The disease has profound quality of life impacts, and quality of life utility assumptions do appear to impact the results according to the scenario analysis results.
 However, the model's optimistic assumptions (compared with those made by others reporting utilities used for QALYs), do not result in incremental cost-effectiveness ratio estimates below \$800,000 per QALY.